Cloud security: a guide for small businesses

 Cloud security is the set of technologies, policies, and practices that protect your data, applications, and systems when they're stored and accessed online.
 It covers everything from encrypting your financial records to controlling who can log in to your accounting software.

-For small businesses, cloud security matters because your sensitive information lives on these remote servers.
-In fact, a survey of Australian financial institutions revealed that cyber risk was their top concern, cited by 91 per cent of respondents.
+For small businesses, cloud security matters because your sensitive information is held on infrastructure you don't directly control.
+A survey of Australian financial institutions revealed that cyber risk was their top concern, cited by 91 per cent of respondents.
+If large financial institutions consider cyber threats their biggest risk, small businesses should take cloud security seriously too.

 This guide explains how cloud security works and what you can do to protect your business data.
 Following these practices will significantly reduce your risk.